jkatofsky/melodia/README.md

 - [ ] more informative loading state on client & request validation on server
 - [ ] continue adopting Material UI
 - [ ] add clear search button
-- [ ] fix homepage button spacing
-- [ ] 'copy link to clipboard' and 'copy id to clipboard' buttons on room page
-- [ ] 'go to homepage' button on room

 Possible bells and whistles: